ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

  ```
 {{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_2.png" alt="" position="center" style="border-radius: 8px;" >}}

-With the csv extracted, we can through the information.
+With the csv extracted, we can go through the information.
 I applied a filter on the filename to only show filenames with the name secret.

 {{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_3.png" alt="" position="center" style="border-radius: 8px;" >}}

-We can see we have two last modified columns, I used the most latest of the two.
+We can see we have two last modified columns, I used the most recent of the two.

 Flag: `r00t{2024-10-07_21:52:47}`